interTwin-eu/itwinai/use-cases/eurac/README.md

 sbatch slurm_ray.sh
 ```

-Make sure to adjust the #SBATCH directives in the script to specify the number of nodes, CPUs, and GPUs you want to allocate for the job.
+This script sets up a Ray cluster and runs `hpo.py` for hyperparameter tuning.
-The slurm_ray.sh script sets up a Ray cluster and runs hpo.py for hyperparameter tuning.This script creates a ray cluster,
+You may change CLI variables for `hpo.py` to change parameters,
-and runs the python file `hpo.py`.
-You may change CLI variables for the python command to change parameters, such as the number of trials you want to run, or change the stopping criteria for the trials.
+such as the number of trials you want to run, to change the stopping criteria for the trials or to set a different metric on which ray will evaluate trial results.
 By default, trials monitor validation loss, and results are plotted once all trials are completed.

 ## Exporting a local MLFlow run to the EGI cloud MLFlow remote tracking server